rinkley1/fantasy-baseball/README.md

 # Why are we here
 I do a yearly fantasy baseball league on ESPN with a bud and some people he knows.
-I really wish the app let see managerial stats so I could run tests and maybe see if there's any interesting trends.
-I use "interesting" veeeeery loosely.
-Anyhoo, since ESPN doesn't show these trends, I made a prgoram to at least capture one of them.
+I really wish the app would give us a robust look at managerial stats.
+Since ESPN doesn't show these trends, I made my own prgoram.

 # The league
 10 teams, 23 weeks.